 This is a quick guide on how to care for your pet rat.
 While they are low-maintence pets, rats require the same basic needs as any other pet.
-The article includes choosing a cage, feeding, handling, and other issues.
+The article includes tips on choosing a cage, feeding, handling, and other issues.

 What Cage Should I Get for My Pet Rat?

 The best place to keep your rat is in a wire cage.
 It isn't recommended to keep your rat in a glass aquarium tank as these don't provide adequate ventilation.

 - Size.
-A good rule of thumb is two feet for every rat.
+A good rule of thumb is two cubic feet for every rat.
 While they are very small creatures, they have active minds and bodies and will begin to feel isolated if kept in too small of a cage.

 - Floor.
-In order to prevent bumblefoot and make your rat feel more secure, choose solid flooring for your rat.
-This can be thin wood boards, plastic, or even cardboard - the important thing is that there is something between your rat's delicate feet and a wire cage.
+In order to prevent bumblefoot and make your rat feel more secure, choose solid flooring for your cage.
+This can be thin wooden boards, plastic, or even cardboard—the important thing is that there is something between your rat's delicate feet and their wire cage.

 - Bedding.
-Even if your rat has a solid floor, it is important to keep bedding in their cage.
-Cloth is a common and inexpensive option but can require more maintenance to wash and keep clean.
+Even if your cage has a solid floor, it is still important to line it with bedding.
+Cloth is a common and inexpensive option but can require frequent maintenance to wash and keep clean.
 Newspaper is another viable option.
 Avoid pine and cedar chips for your rat's bedding, as these have been known to cause respiratory issues.
 This can become especially dangerous if you have a glass tank.

 While their wild counterparts can tolerate cold and hot weather quite well, domesticated rats need to be kept in the same environment as you.
 Garages aren't suitable for rats unless they are properly heated and cooled like the rest of your house.